Create a Dedicated AWS Connection

 Once approved, log in to the AWS portal and download your LOA-CFA.
 You can upload this to the PacketFabric portal to order the cross connect.

-From the PacketFabric portal, click Network at the top of the page.
+1. From the PacketFabric portal, go to the Dedicated Cloud page.

-The Create a Cross Connect page provides the NRC (non-recurring costs), MRC (monthly recurring costs), and any additional costs (such as a disconnection fee).
+6. The Billing page provides the NRC (non-recurring costs), MRC (monthly recurring costs), and any additional costs (such as a disconnection fee).
 These fees vary by site.

 You are redirected to the connection details page.
 From here you can track the progress of the cross connect installation.
 For more information, see Cross Connects.